Allan Macy Butler: Early life and education

+Career

+After graduating in 1926, he worked at the Rockefeller Institute.
+It was there that he developed an interest in fluid and electrolyte metabolism.
+During World War II, he worked on life-raft studies conducted by the Office of Scientific Research and Development that led to advancements in treating diarrhea and dehydration.

-In 1929, Butler returned to Harvard as an instructor in Pediatrics.
+In 1929, Butler returned to Harvard as an instructor in pediatrics.
 He attained the title of Professor of Pediatrics in 1944 and served as Chief of Children's Medical Service and Staff Physician in charge of the Chemical Laboratories at Massachusetts General Hospital.
 He would remain at these two posts, concurrently, until 1960.